-- The takeaway from this week’s episode is … a mid-life crisis is like having a breakdown.
+- The takeaway from this episode is … a mid-life crisis is like having a breakdown.

-- Here’s what this will do for you … the intention of a mid-life crisis is to follow your intuition – guiding you to a spiritual awakening.
+- Here’s what this will do for you … the intention of a mid-life crisis is to start following your intuition – guiding you to a spiritual awakening.

 - Here’s what I want you to do with it … this is your opportunity to make an overdue course correction.

 Everybody knows someone who has had or is going through a mid-life crisis.

 It starts in their 40s.
 It’s a time in their life when they’ve had some accomplishments in their career, most had a family, and a nice home but it doesn’t seem to be enough.